malikabuhammad/DataGeneratorAPI/README.md

    ```

 3. **Database Setup**
-   - The API currently requires predefined table entities for data insertion.
+   - ~~The API currently requires predefined table entities for data insertion~~.
 Ensure the database tables are set up before running the API.

 ## Features